-Sometimes, every dog needs a bit of a helping hand.
+Sometimes, dogs needs a bit of a helping hand.
 That goes for their owners, too!
-From little dogs, who find it a mission to jump on the sofa to larger breeds wanting to hop in and out of the boot of your car, you may find that, from time to time, you need a bit of extra support in getting your canines up and into vehicles, onto furniture and even the bed.
+From small dogs to larger breeds, you may find that, from time to time, you need a bit of extra support in getting your pooch up and into vehicles and even onto furniture and or the bed.

-We’ve run a complete guide to dog steps and pet stairs elsewhere on the site.
-Still, this time around, we’re going to be looking through the best ramps for dogs available on the market right now, be it an indoor dog ramp or one with a high-quality non-slip surface for when you and your happy hound go on a road trip.
+We’ve run a complete guide to dog stairs elsewhere on the site, but this time around, we’re going to be looking through the best pet ramp options for our furry friends available on the market right now.

 The products we will be reviewing in this guide include: